-Name and Year of Birth Position(s) Held with the Trust Term of Office and Length of Time Served (1) Principal Occupation(s) During Past 5 Years Number of Portfolios in Fund Complex Overseen by Trustee Other Directorships Held by Trustee During Past 5 Years Independent Trustees (2) Javier Marquina Born: 1973 Trustee Indefinite term; since 2022 Founder and Chief Executive Officer of ARQ Consultants Inc. (since 2019); Interim CEO for the Americas of Acciona Inmobiliaria (2020 to 2021); Head of Investment Team for Latin America for GLL Real Estate Partners (2016 to 2020); Self-employed real estate investment advisor advising institutional and private real estate investors in cross border property acquisitions and dispositions, as well as consulting research and market analysis (2015 to 2019).
-66 Inmobiliaria Specturm Michelle McDonough Born: 1980 Trustee Indefinite term; since 2022 Chief Operating Officer, Trillium Asset Management LLC (2010 to present).
-66 Trillium Asset Management, LLC (2020 to 2023) Dave Norris Born: 1976 Trustee Indefinite term; since 2022 Consulting work with RedRidge Diligence Services (2023 to January 2024); Chief Operating Officer, RedRidge Diligence Services (2011 to 2023).
-66 None Interested Tr ustee Į. Eric W. Falkeis (3) Born: 1973 President, Principal Executive Officer, Trustee, and Chairman President and Principal Executive Officer since 2022, Indefinite term; Trustee, and Chairman, since 2022, Indefinite term Chief Executive Officer, Tidal ETF Services LLC (since 2018); Chief Operating Officer (and other positions), Rafferty Asset Management, LLC (2013 to 2018) and Direxion Advisors, LLC (2017 to 2018); President and Principal Executive Officer (since 2018).
-66 Independent Director, Muzinich Direct Lending Income Fund, Inc.; Independent Director, Muzinich BDC, Inc. (since 2019); Trustee, Professionally Managed Portfolios (27 series) (since 2011); Interested Trustee, Direxion Fund, Direxion Shares ETF Trust, and Direxion Insurance Trust (2014 to 2018); Trustee and Chairman of Tidal ETF Trust (since 2018).
+Name and Year of Birth Independent Position Held with the Trust Term of Office and Length of Time Served (1) Principal Occupation(s) During Past 5 Years Number of Portfolios in Fund Complex Overseen by Trustee Other Directorships Held by Trustee During Past 5 Years Trustees (2) Javier Marquina Born: 1973 Trustee Indefinite term; since 2022 Founder and Chief Executive Officer of ARQ Consultants Inc. (since 2019) a firm specializing in cross border real estate investments; Interim CEO for the Americas of Acciona Inmobiliaria (2020 to 2021); Head of Investment Team for Latin America for GLL Real Estate Partners (2016 to 2020).
+90 Board Vice-Chairman of Inmobiliaria Specturm (Guatemala and UK); Independent Board Member of LATAM Logistics Properties S.A.
+(Columbia, Peru and Costa Rica) Michelle McDonough Born: 1980 Trustee Indefinite term; since 2022 Chief Operating Officer, Trillium Asset Management LLC (2010 to present) 90 Trillium Asset Management, LLC (2020 to present) Dave Norris Born: 1976 Trustee Indefinite term; since 2022 Consulting work with RedRidge Diligence Services (2023 to 2024); Chief Operating Officer, RedRidge Diligence Services (2011 to 2023) 90 None Interested Tru Eric W. Falkeis (3) Born: 1973 President, Principal Executive Officer, Trustee, and Chairman President and Principal Executive Officer since 2022, Indefinite term; Trustee, and Chairman, since 2022, Indefinite term Chief Executive Officer, Tidal ETF Services LLC (since 2018); Chief Operating Officer (and other positions), Rafferty Asset Management, LLC (2013 to 2018) and Direxion Advisors, LLC (2017 to 2018); President and Principal Executive Officer (since 2018).
+90 Independent Director, Muzinich Direct Lending Income Fund, Inc. (since 2023); Independent Director, Muzinich BDC, Inc. (since 2019); Trustee, Professionally Managed Portfolios (27 series) (since 2011); Interested Trustee, Direxion Fund, Direxion Shares ETF Trust, and Direxion Insurance Trust (2014 to 2018); Trustee and Chairman of Tidal ETF Trust (since 2018).

-(1) The Trustees have designated a mandatory retirement age of 76, such that each Trustee, serving as such on the date he or she reaches the age of 76, shall submit his or her resignation not later than the last day of the calendar year in which his or her 76th birthday occurs.

-(2) All Independent Trustees of the Trust are not "interested persons" of the Trust as defined under the 1940 Act (the "Independent Trustees").

-(3) Mr. Falkeis is considered an "interested person" of the Trust due to his positions as President, Principal Executive Officer and Chairman of the Trust, and Chief Executive Officer of Tidal ETF Services LLC, a Tidal Financial Group company and an affiliate of the Adviser.
+- (1) The Trustees have designated a mandatory retirement age of 76, such that each Trustee, serving as such on the date he or she reaches the age of 76, shall submit his or her resignation not later than the last day of the calendar year in which his or her 76th birthday occurs. - (2) All Independent Trustees of the Trust are not "interested persons" of the Trust as defined under the 1940 Act - (3) Mr. Falkeis is considered an "interested person" of the Trust due to his positions as President, Principal Executive Officer and Chairman of the Trust, and Chief Executive Officer of Tidal ETF Services LLC, a Tidal Financial Group company and an affiliate of the Adviser.

 Individual Trustee Qualifications.
 The Board believes that each of the Trustees has the qualifications, experience, attributes and skills ("Trustee Attributes") appropriate to their service as Trustees of the Trust in light of the Trust's business and structure.
 Each of the Trustees has substantial business and professional backgrounds that indicate they have the ability to critically review, evaluate and access information provided to them.
 Certain of these business and professional experiences are set forth in detail in the table above.
 The Board annually conducts a 'self-assessment' wherein the effectiveness of the Board and individual Trustees is reviewed.